scottdware/go-panos/README.md

 ![alt-text](https://raw.githubusercontent.com/scottdware/images/master/address-groups.PNG "Vader device-group")

 We specified a `web-server` address object in the `Vader` device-group, as well as a `web-server` address object in the `Luke` device-group.
 This is an example of how you do object overrides.
-The `Luke` device-group is a child of the `Vader` device-group, but needs to have a different IP address assigned to the `web-serve` object.
+The `Luke` device-group is a child of the `Vader` device-group, but needs to have a different IP address assigned to the `web-server` object.
 This is visible by the override green/yellow icon next to the `web-server` object name.

 ![alt-text](https://raw.githubusercontent.com/scottdware/images/master/override.PNG "Vader device-group")